 - Diverse array of impressive native and non-native tree and plant species, including ʻōhiʻa, ieʻie vine, massive albizia trees and colorful “rainbow eucalyptus”

 - Expansive views of Mount Waiʻaleʻale Mountain, the Makaleha Mountains, and several distant waterfalls

 - Opportunities for bird watching

-- You must be able to walk on unpaved, uneven, and possibly muddy terrain.
+- You must be able to walk on unpaved, uneven, likely muddy terrain.

-- The area has the potential to be rainy, so you should wear layered clothing and closed-toe shoes.
+- The area has the potential to be rainy, so you should pack layered clothing, a rain jacket and closed-toe shoes.

 - You may want to bring a towel, change of clothes, and slippers to change into after the hike.